 Founded in 1966 by two passionate alpinists, Berghaus started off life as a small import and export business basically servicing the owner’s, and their small group friend’s climbing needs.
 Tired of compromising their ambitions because of what they saw as inadequate gear the two friends started producing their own equipment.
 Designing and making rucksack from the top floor flat of their shop in Newcastle.

 After several years tinkering with the traditional rucksack design, the breakthrough came in 1972 when they put the frame on the inside of the bag - revolutionary then - now a fundamental design principle.Over the next two decades, Berghaus continued to innovate in the luggage category, winning awards for their adjustable back systems, ventilation and compression technology.
 Some of these packs became iconic for their performance and new generations are available even today, such as the Freeflow, invented way back in the 90’s.Finding their stride in the equipment market, Berghaus turned their attention to waterproofing.
 Introducing the western world to GORE-TEX® as early as 1977.
 A partnership which they’ve continued to develop, as one of the biggest users of GORE-TEX® Paclite® fabric in Europe today.

 Berghaus continued to be inspired by the planets grimmest weather, inventing the world’s first waterproof gaiters and designing a new layering concept, which introduced the idea of wicking to the outdoor market.

 It’s been quite a journey for Berghaus, from their humble beginnings in Newcastle to the U.K.’s largest outdoor brand.
 But one thing will never change.
-The passion to inspire a meaningful life outdoors.
-So, whether you’re buying a waterproof jacket or a new family tent, let Berghaus inspire and challenge you in equal measure.
+The passion to inspire people to get outdoors and create their own path.
+So, whether you’re buying a warm jacket or a new family tent, let Berghaus inspire and challenge you in equal measure.